auroramod/docs/docs/functions.md

 cg_fovMin <number>
 ```

-- Reduce your fov as you like!
+- Reduce, Increase your fov as you like!

 ## Singleplayer commands